 Borrowers who are part of the Public Service Loan Forgiveness plan may also receive credit for the suspended payments if they fulfill certain qualifications, including having a federal Direct loan, being on a qualified payment plan before the forbearance period, and working a minimum 30-hour week.

 Those who were laid off or furloughed may not qualify.
 These specifics can make it tough to know how much you’re expected to pay, so if you have questions, contact your loan servicer before payments restart.

 Assess Your Options

-Many people are in very different circumstances than they were in March.
+Many people are in very different circumstances from when the payment moratorium first took effect.
 Borrowers may need to take a look at their budget and assess how their federal student loan payments fit into their current financial picture.